Striker-67/StrikerCamModV2/readme.md

 downlod from releases and then put dll into your plugin folder

 # credits!
-chin and pl2w foe buttons
+chin and pl2w for buttons

 dev for the holdable engine!